 The primary beneficiary collects the winnings until the term is completed.

 So, what’s the best option for you?
 If you are lucky enough to win a large lottery jackpot, it’s important to understand the tax implications of each payout type.
-The lump-sum option may seem attractive at first because of the big payday, but in reality, you would only get about half of that money if you choose this route.
+The lump-sum option may seem attractive at first because of the big payday, but you would only get about half of that money if you choose this route.
 The annuity payout is less exciting upfront, but over time you will receive all of your winnings and pay much less in taxes.
-It’s always important to consult with an accountant or financial advisor before making any decisions regarding major life changes like winning the lottery.
+It’s always important to consult a financial advisor before deciding on major life changes like winning the lottery.
 Have you ever played the lottery?
 What was your dream payout scenario?